Global rates of convergence for nonconvex optimization on manifolds: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In the context of optimization on manifolds~\eqref{eq:P}, we presented bounds on the number of iterations required by the Riemannian gradient descent algorithm and the Riemannian trust-region algorithm to reach points which approximately satisfy first- and second-order necessary optimality conditions, under some regularity assumptions but regardless of initialization.
+We presented bounds on the number of iterations required by the Riemannian gradient descent algorithm and the Riemannian trust-region algorithm to reach points which approximately satisfy first- and second-order necessary optimality conditions, under some regularity assumptions but regardless of initialization.
 When the search space $\calM$ is a Euclidean space, these bounds were already known.
 For the more general case of $\calM$ being a Riemannian manifold, these bounds are new.